Skip to content

 The Iris Garden is a much-loved area of the garden however it now looks tired and has a neglected appearance even after periods of intense maintenance.
 The current irises offer a very short season of display, there is limited seating, and the paths are worn and uneven.
 The single path entrance and exit points results in visitors passing by, barely pausing for a look.

-Thanks to a generous legacy donation we now have an opportunity to address the situation and reimagine this space with a more modern and innovative design, whilst still retaining historical integrity and influences from previous owners and past designs.
+Thanks to the generous gift from the Estate of Mrs Gertrude Mary Looi, we now have an opportunity to address the situation and reimagine this space with a more modern and innovative design, whilst still retaining historical integrity and influences from previous owners and past designs.

 The new design needs to delight visitors with an invitation to engage and explore, improve accessibility, offer more seating, and adapt to changing environmental and climate conditions.
 It needs to offer a beautiful garden full of horticultural interest for everyone to enjoy throughout the seasons.